niranjan94/flightgear-cc/README.md

 ## FlightGear Command Center ##

 > This project is still under development.<br>
-> Bugs and crashes are to expected.
+> Bugs and crashes are to be expected.

 A python + javascript interface for the FlightGear flight simulator.
 This was made due to the confusing nature of FlightGear's extensive PropertyTree, API and the lack of proper documentation.